bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 Google Chrome Developer Tools.

 To access these tools open Chrome and navigate to your site.
-Right-click the page and choose the "Inspect" option.
+Right-click the page and choose the “Inspect” option.

-You now have developer tools open, let's improve your site!
+You now have developer tools open, let’s improve your site!

 Here is the checklist of improvements we are going to make: